Fillet of West Australian Dhufish with warm potato and leek salad

 Suited to most cooking methods, particularly steaming or grilling with a light dressing of citrus flavours, in either a beurre blanc with chives or olive oil, lemon juice and snow pea runners.

-Tips for deep frying
+Tips for shallow frying

-Tips for glazing seafood
+Tips for serving seafood cold